Town Council (Singapore): Attorney-General v AHPETC

-Criticisms
+Reception

-The Town Council model has been subject to criticism because it unnecessarily politicises what would have been a non-political function.
-Mak Yuen Teen, a professor at the National University of Singapore, suggested depoliticising the Town Council so that MPs can focus on "serving the residents in more impactful ways and on issues of national importance".
-He rejected the idea that Town Councils made MPs more accountable for the running of estates and said,"What were MPs doing before there were town councils in 1989?"
+The town council model has been subject to criticism because it unnecessarily politicises what would have been a non-political function.
+In 2013, Mak Yuen Teen, a professor at the National University of Singapore, suggested depoliticising the town council so that MPs can focus on "serving the residents in more impactful ways and on issues of national importance".
+He rejected the idea that town councils made MPs more accountable for the running of estates and said,"What were MPs doing before there were town councils in 1989?"
 Didn't they have political accountability then?